Road Traffic Accident

 Understanding Repetitive Strain Injury (RSI)

 If you have developed RSI due to poor working conditions, lack of proper training, or inadequate preventive measures at your workplace, you may be entitled to compensation.
-At Callisto Claims, we specialize in helping individuals claim compensation for workplace injuries caused by employer negligence.
+Our allocated panel of solicitors specialize in helping individuals claim compensation for workplace injuries caused by employer negligence.

 Types of RSI